-Is it possible for a casino to go bankrupt and shut down?
+Is it possible for an online casino to go bankrupt and shut down?
 The simple answer is yes.
-Look at Loutraki casino story.
-Although it may seem that casinos like these are always profitable, and as the adage goes, “the house always wins,” there have been several cases of houses like this that have been shut down in the recent decade.
+Although it may seem that websites like these are always profitable, and as the adage goes, “the house always wins,” there have been several cases of sites like this that have been shut down in the recent decade.

-The companies/websites we’ll discuss were formerly quite popular among online gamblers.
+The companies/websites we’ll discuss were formerly quite popular among gamers.
 The majority of them were available all over the globe.
 Find our list of the top 5 companies that went bankrupt or out of business, including anything from promising bookies to fashionable casino sites.

 Canbet was one of the oldest betting and gaming sites on the internet.
 They started doing business in 1995.
 Their services began to deteriorate in 2005, but nothing indicated that they would go bankrupt.